beautifullifeisnow/Vanity/Home.md

-Welcome to the vanity-eth wiki!
+Welcome to the Vanity-ETH wiki!